Disney World Special Events, Festivals and Parties

 Admission to Mickey’s Not So Scary Halloween Party includes trick-or-treating for adults and kids, character meet-and-greets, a Disney Junior Jam dance party at Cosmic Ray’s Starlight Café, Mickey’s Boo-to-You Halloween parade and a fireworks show: Disney’s Not-So-Spooky Spectacular.
 Plus, most of the major attractions are open.

-In 2023, Tron Lightcycle / Run will be open during the party and will use a virtual queue.
+In 2023, Tron Lightcycle / Run was open during the party and used a virtual queue

 Attendees can wear costumes (subject to a few rules based on safety and appropriateness), but guests ages 14 and older are strongly discouraged from wearing layered costumes or costume props that surround the entire body.
 They may be subject to additional security screening.
 Check Walt Disney World’s costuming guidelines for more details.